SulaimanSayyed21/h446Alevel/h446Alevel.md

 Third, converts the `answers` object (including studentName) to a JSON string.
 And then makes the POST request using `fetch` JavaScript builtin  method.
 If the response is not OK (status code other than 200), an error is thrown.
-If successful, it logs the response data and redirects the page to /logout.
+If successful, it logs the response data.
 If there’s an error during the process, it logs the error and propagates it for better error handling.

 > Note: In above functions a simple Bootstrap modal was used.
 For this to appear, a partial template `modal.ejs` is created under `views/layout` directory and referenced in `test.ejs`.